Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Although it is impossible to find a breed that doesn’t bark at all, certain breeds are quieter than others.
 This fact makes those breeds ideal for apartment living or for people who simply don’t like much barking to begin with.

-If you are looking for a quiet dog breed that doesn’t bark much, you have come to the right place.
-In this article, we are going to recommend our favorite 17 quiet dog breeds that don’t bark much.
-Although these dogs still bark some, they are much quieter than other breeds.
+If you are looking for a quiet dog breed, you have come to the right place.
+In this article, we recommend our favorite dog breeds that don’t bark much.
+Although these dogs still bark to some degree, they are much quieter than many other breeds.

 divider-dog